seemab350/Data-Analysis/README.md

 - File: `PowerBi-proj-02-amazon sales dashboard.pbix`
 - Description: A dashboard analyzing Amazon product sales, top categories, and trends with interactive visuals.
 - Open using Power BI Desktop.

+4. **Store Annual Report Dashboard (Excel Project)**
+   **File:** Store Annual Report (Dashboard) Data.xlsx
+   **Description:** I analyzed store sales data using **MS Excel** to create a comprehensive dashboard.
+The data includes monthly sales, orders by channel, order status, sales by gender, and top-performing states.
+   I performed data cleaning, used formulas and pivot tables, created charts, and designed an interactive Excel dashboard to visualize key insights and trends.
+   Open the Excel file in **MS Excel** to explore the dashboard and underlying data.

 ## Skills Demonstrated
 - Power BI Desktop